iBridges-for-iRODS/iBridges/docs/source/cli.rst

 Uploading data
 --------------

-The command to upload files and directories to an iRods server is similar to the `download` command:
+The command to upload files and directories to an iRODS server is similar to the `download` command:

 .. code:: shell